History of the Andaman and Nicobar Islands: Under Chola Empire

-Maratha imperial period
+Under Maratha Empire

 The islands became a temporary shipping port of the Maratha Empire and its navy in the 17th century.
+The first empire to list the Andamans under its territory was the Maratha Empire.
 The Maratha admiral Kanhoji Angre established a basic naval dominance in the islands and played a role in the annexation of the islands to India.